What is critical illness cover?

 Data collected by MoneySuperMarket between June 2019 and May 2020, correct as of July 2020.

 Try using our life insurance calculator, which can help you figure out how much cover you may need.

 Why do I need critical illness cover?

-Don’t assume that if you don’t have dependents you don’t need cover.
+Even if you don’t have dependants, you could still benefit from a critical illness policy.
 If you live on your own, for example, you will need to ensure any rent or mortgage commitments are paid each month.

 The last thing you want is to have to worry about keeping the roof over your head when you are unwell, recovering from injury or adapting to incapacity.